Stela of Ba

 Egyptian, Classical, Ancient Near Eastern Art

 The owner of this funerary stela, a man named Ba, is shown sitting in front of an offering table and sniffing a lotus while receiving a libation.
-Ba's son Mes and wife Iny are also included.
-An offering prayer below states that the stela was a gift, presumably from Mes, who is depicted between his parents.
-Because the composition places Ba in the center of the stela, the right side is so crowded that the female offerant, whose identity is not known, seems to be pouring liquid onto Ba's feet.
+According to the text, the stela was a gift, presumably from Ba’s son, Mes, who is depicted between his parents.
+Because the image of Ba is in the center, the right side of the composition is so crowded that the female attendant seems to be pouring liquid onto Ba’s feet.
 Her extreme slenderness is typical of early Dynasty 18 figures.

 ca. 1539-1425 B.C.E.

 15 3/8 x 9 3/8 x 2 1/4 in.
 (39 x 23.8 x 5.7 cm) (show scale)